5. Contracts

 gcloud run services describe <yourname>-contract --region us-east1 --format 'value(status.url)'

-1. We need to paste this domain into Studio so can query this contract .
-In GraphOS Studio at the Readme page, your graph should say, This graph doesn't have an endpoint yet - add one in Connection Settings Click on Connection Settings.
+1. We need to paste this domain into so Explorer can this .
+In GraphOS Studio at the Readme page, your should say, This graph doesn't have an endpoint yet - add one in Connection Settings Click on Connection Settings.
 In here, past the domain that you received from the previous command.

 https://studio.apollographql.com